top of page

 A hobby is often the first stable behavior in a life that’s been unstable for years.

+It’s not about being good.
 It’s about creating enough stability to change.

+You don’t need equipment.
+You don’t need a full setup.
 You don’t need a new identity.

+Start small.
+Buy nothing.
 Pick a low-commitment activity.
+Experiment without pressure.

-Use YouTube — not the doom-scroll side, the skill-building side.
+And if you don’t know where to start?
+Use YouTube — not the doom-scroll side, but the skill-building side.

 There are entire channels dedicated to teaching literally any hobby:

-• guitar
+• Guitar

-• photography
+• Photography

-• drawing
+• Drawing

-• cooking
+• Cooking

-• coding
+• Coding

-• beat-making
+• Beat-making

-• knitting
+• Knitting

-• calisthenics
+• Calisthenics

-• woodworking
+• Woodworking

-• gardening
+• Gardening

-When someone breaks a skill into simple steps, the pressure drops and the path becomes clear.
+When someone breaks a skill into simple steps, the pressure drops, and the path becomes clear.
 YouTube is a free starter kit for almost any interest on earth.

 If you go big too fast, expectations grow faster than progress — and burnout hits hard.